Assignment: Pricing US Treasury Bill (CUSIP: 912796Y45) – A Comprehensive Assignment Guide

 It provides the most accurate reflection of true return on investment by incorporating compounding effects.

 Interpret your results and explain how changes in interest rates affect the price and yield of this Treasury bill.
-Discuss the relationship between the discount basis yield and bond equivalent yield.
-Perform a sensitivity analysis by changing the discount rate and observing its impact on the price.
+Discuss the relationship between the discount basis and bond equivalent yield.
+Perform a sensitivity analysis by changing the yield and observing its impact on the price.

 04. Submit Your Valuation Report

-Submit a PDF report that includes the following: (1). data source and a snapshot of the data collected, (2). step-by-step calculation process, (3). snapshot of the excel calculations (Python code, if any), and (4). analysis and interpretation of results.
+Submit a PDF report that includes the following: (1). market data source and a snapshot of the data collected, (2). step-by-step calculation to price the instrument, (3). snapshot of the Excel calculations (Python code, if any), and (4). record the assumptions involved, the analysis performed, and the interpretation of the results.